Dark Reign: The Future of War: Development

 Dark Reign began life as a game called Corporation: Offworld.
 Developed by Auran's co-founder Greg Lane, Corporation: Offworld and its sister game entitled Wild West were demonstrated to Activision in June 1996 and a deal had been signed shortly thereafter.
 Auran continued development of the Tactics Engine under Greg Lane while Activision layered a new story on top of Corporation: Offworld and Dark Reign was born.
 Many of the units, and the unit AI, innovative tile-blending system, map systems, production systems and real time line of sight were already present in Corporation: Offworld when it was first demonstrated to Activision in 1996.

 Magnetar Games released Dark Reign Redux, an adapted port of the original Dark Reign, on Xbox Live Indie Games in January 2013.
 The project originally started as a fan remake, until it got licensed and approved by Activison.
 The game contains all twelve missions of the main game.

 The game was later taken down by Magnetar Games as the result of licensing negotiations.

 Reception

 Critical response

 Edge praised the game's three dimensional terrain because it affects the movement speed of the player's units as well as their line of sight, concluding that Dark Reign "takes the realtime strategy wargames just that little bit further, and is a very fine game on its own right."
 GamePro hailed it as a strong entry in the genre, citing the simple interface, challenging A.I., impressive cut scenes, and mission editor.
 Next Generation stated that "As a whole, Dark Reign is one of the better strategy games to come across our reviews desk in a long time.
 By combining the best elements of past hits with a slew of new features and a wonderful mission editor, Dark Reign is sure to please."
+French magazine Backstab gave the game a positive review, lauding its visuals and AI.